 This stage shouldn’t come as a surprise to anyone, as obviously you will need some way for candidates to apply for the position.
 This is the first opportunity for the candidate to tell you why they think they are right for the job.

 For some people a CV might be self explanatory, but it is pretty amazing how varied CVs can be.
 Over time I must have reviewed hundreds of CVs and almost every single CV is different in length, style, format and content.
 I have seen a few killer CVs and unfortunately some that weren’t as good.

 When reviewing CVs, it is crucial that you be as fair and objective as possible, avoiding any biases you may have.
 A good way to achieve this is to compare each CV to the same set of requirements that you have decided are needed to do the job.
 For an Android developer these may include things like:

 - Performing app releases to Google Play

 If possible try to look for a skill rather than its specific application.
-For example, knowledge of how to communicate with a server in a RESTful manner, rather than just whether they mention Retrofit.
+For example, knowledge of how to consume a REST API, rather than just whether they mention Retrofit and OkHttp.
 Obviously if a candidate already knows the libraries you use, this can be a great bonus.
 The focus should, however, be on spotting their level of experience and their ability to learn new skills quickly. 🎢

 I’m not keen on online tests

-The next stage in the process for many companies would involve some form of online test or screening process such as Codility.
-These tools might make sense for some positions, for example a job that requires lots of problem solving or for coding really quickly under pressure.
+The next stage in the process for many companies can involve some form of online test or screening process such as Codility.
+These tools might make sense for some positions, for example a job that requires intense problem solving or coding quickly under pressure.
 However, from my experience:

-- They can be time consuming and stressful.
+- They can be time consuming and stressful for the candidate.